Umuzi-org/ACN-syllabus/content/projects/tilde-mockups/volunteer-dashboard/_index.md

 Volunteers need to see previous code reviews for the projects, they also need to be able to add their own reviews.

-Basically the reviewer will need to have access to relevent info and actions across a bunch of ccards that belong to different learners.
+Basically the reviewer will need to have access to relevent info and actions across a bunch of cards that belong to different learners.

 Volunteers will also need to reach out to learners to organise pair programming sessions (of course we can use RocketChat for that though) and they'll need to give us some feedback on how the sessions went and what was covered (and we can test this process with a simple google form).
 So this part initially needs no build.